 you have lived (or are living) a meaningful and purposeful life.
 A life rich in spirit and rich in love.

 “There is a difference between success and purposefulness.
 Success is what happens to you.
 Purpose is what happens through you.
 Meaningfulness is what you give away to others.”

 - Bob DeMarco, Alzheimer's Reading Room

-Our caregiver lives are purposeful and meaningful.
+We as caregivers lead purposeful and meaningful life.
 Can everyone make that claim?

 Are Alzheimer's Caregivers the Forgotten?

 Coping with Dementia

 You are reading original content the Alzheimer's Reading Room